The Trump Organization: Trump International Hotels Management LLC

 The company, which did business as the Trump Hotel Collection (THC) until it was renamed Trump Hotels, manages Trump properties and Trump-branded hotels, residential buildings, and golf courses worldwide.

-In 2008, THC formed a consortium with the Evergrande Real Estate Group and a Hongkong-based fund to bid on the construction of the tallest skyscraper in Guangzhou.
+In 2008, THC formed a consortium with the Evergrande Real Estate Group and a Hong Kong-based fund to bid on the construction of the tallest skyscraper in Guangzhou.
 The bid fell apart when Evergrande withdrew during the global recession.
 In 2012, Trump Hotels opened an office in Shanghai and in 2014 entered into a branding and management partnership with the State Grid Corporation of China, China's largest state-owned company, for a major development in Beijing.
 The project was abandoned a few months into Trump's 2016 presidential campaign when Chinese authorities began a corruption investigation into State Grid.